pillmuncher/yogic.cs/Glossary.md

 ### **Algebraic Structure**:
 - A set of operations and rules defined on a collection of things, used to describe relationships between elements within that collection.
-Yogic's combinator functions form algebraic structures, in particular [Monoids](#Monoid) and a [Distributive Lattice](#Distributive-Lattice).
+Yogic's combinator functions form algebraic structures, in particular two [Monoids](#Monoid) and a [Distributive Lattice](#Distributive-Lattice).

 ### **Backtracking**: